 When taking photos with the Portrait exposure setting, the camera automatically uses the spot metering system.
-To select the Portrait exposure setting, see "Making a predefined exposure setting" on page 2-13.
+To select the Portrait exposure setting, see "Making predefined exposure settings" on page 2-15.

 When to change the metering system

 Use the spot metering system for most photographic situations.